jcsenciales/iBike_Eye/README.md

 ## Motivation

-How many times you are riding at your favorite route, and you see a horse or a cow or a great boat and you want to take it a photo.Then you need to stop, grab your mobile phone and take your photo to share with strava, twitter or using other social net with your followers.
-When I ride with my daughters this situation could repeat several times, really I hate to stop every 10 minutes to take photos, so I think could be useful to have an intelligent camera in my bike to automatically take photos only if the camera automatically see a set of animals or objects I define.
-For this I use in this project deep learning models.
+How many times you are riding at your favorite MTB route, and you see a horse or a cow or a great boat and you want to take it a photo.So you need to stop, grab your mobile phone and take your photo to share with strava, twitter or using other social net with your followers.
+When I ride with my daughters this situation could repeat several times, really I hate to stop every 10 minutes to take photos, so I think could be useful to have an intelligent camera in my bike to automatically take photos only if the camera automatically detect a set of animals or objects I define.
+For this I use in this project object detection deep learning models.

 ## Description

-iBike_Eye is a project to automatically take photos or make videos while you are riding.
-For this purpose I used an OAK-1 embedded 4k camera and neural compute edge compute [Intel Movidius™ Myriad™ X](https://www.intel.com/content/www/us/en/products/details/processors/movidius-vpu/movidius-myriad-x.html) that enables CNN-based deep learning inference on the edge.
+iBike_Eye is a project to automatically take photos or make videos while you are riding on your bike.
+For this purpose I used an
+OAK-1 embedded 4k camera and visula edge compute processor [Intel Movidius™ Myriad™ X](https://www.intel.com/content/www/us/en/products/details/processors/movidius-vpu/movidius-myriad-x.html) that enables CNN-based deep learning inference on the edge.
 I upload deep learning models into OAK-1 camera, and the intel unit run the deep-learning models and return detections using USB-3 interface.
-So I need some mini computer to save photos and videos, here can to play my Raspberry.
+So I need a host mini computer to save photos and videos, here is where can to play my Raspberry-Pi.
 The main characteristics are:

 1. Take automatically photos using deep learning models.
-2. It can be used several models with different precisions (mobilenet, yolo,...) or train your own amazing model.
+2. It can be used several models with different precisions (mobilenet, yolo,...) or train your own amazing deep learning model.
 3. I have several parameters to configure frequency between photos, fps, score confidence.
 4. Is needed to configure a list of classes I am interested to take it photos. ('aeroplane', 'bicycle', 'bird', 'boat', 'car', 'cat', 'cow', 'dog', 'horse', ...)
 5. I have used Raspberry-Pi GPIO to implement a physical button to save videos.
-These videos also have all boxes detections.
+These videos also show all model boxes detections.

 <img src="https://user-images.githubusercontent.com/4199937/112661508-e2e62f80-8e56-11eb-88e8-9f6338f819eb.png" width="30%" height="30%" alt="OAK-1 Camera" title="OAK-1 Camera">